How to Choose the Right Building for Your Church?

 For new church plants, personal guarantees are often required.
 It’s best for the church committee members or the planter to avoid placing their personal assets as collateral.
 No matter where you’re planning to open your church plant, it’s always a good idea to establish a future facility fund for saving money to cover at least a part of your purchase, lease, or renovation costs.

 We hope we answered the oft-repeated question – how to choose the right building for your church.
-If you’re thinking of how you can buy the right building for your church without adequate funds, Griffin Capital Funding, an accredited financial firm, can help.
+If you’re thinking of how you can buy the right building for your church without adequate funds, Griffin Church Loans, an accredited financial firm, can help.
 It has provided 1200 church loans till now.
 What’s more we don’t need personal guarantees and have a hassle free process with no upfront fees.
 Fill out the form now to check loan rates (we respond within 24 hours)!